 Part One The Standard of Moral Value: The Goal of Morality.
 1. The Concept of Morality.
 2. The Origin and Goal of Morality.
 3. The Ultimate Standard of Morality: The Ultimate Value Standards of Goodness and Badness of the State Institutions.
 Part Two The Substance of Moral Value: Fact of Ethical Behavior.
 4. Human Nature.
 Part Three Moral Value and the Standard of Morality: Excellent Morality that Conforms to Moral Value.
 5. Good: General Principles of Morality.
 6 Justice and Equality: Fundamental Value Standard for State Institutions.

-Haiming Wang is a professor at the Department at Philosophy at Peking University, China, mainly studying ethics and political philosophy.
-He has published ten academic monographs, including New Ethics, The Methods of Ethics, A Theory of Human Nature, The Ideal State, Justice and Humanity.
+Wang Haiming is a professor at the Department at Philosophy at Peking University, China, and a specially appointed professor at Sanya University, China, mainly studying ethics and political philosophy.
+He has written ten academic monographs, including Stateology; A Theory of Justice; and The Economic Characteristics of China .
+Email: [email protected]